 - Shellfish (shrimp, crab, lobster, etc.)

-- Sausages ( look for nitrite free and gluten free)
+- Sausages ( look for nitrite free and gluten-free)

 - Cheese: hard cheeses such as cheddar and parmesan

-- Cheese: soft cheeses such an muenster and farmer
+- Cheese: soft cheeses muenster

 - Greek yogurt, plain, full fat.
 Carb count should be less than 7 per serving.